akhandpuresoftware/arm-software-developers-ads/content/learning-paths/cloud/eks/cluster_deployment.md

 ## Terraform commands
 ### Initialize Terraform
 Run `terraform init` to initialize the Terraform deployment.
-This command downloads the AWSe modules required to manage your AWS resources.
+This command downloads the AWS modules required to manage your AWS resources.
 ```console
 terraform init
 ```